 I picked this book up with no expectation of reading it all the way through, was beguiled by its characters’ directness and dumb expressions, and finally surrendered to the sneaky momentum of marginal subplots like a ball that hypothetically bounces between properties (“Dear Mr. Rabbit,” writes the responsible otter.
 “Thank you for returning my ball.
 You must have returned a lot of balls before because you made it look so easy!”), and a neighborly bee (“Would you like me to stop stinging you now?”
 Otter: “Yes, please”).

 There’s “excuse me” in five languages in case you are traveling – to Spain, to Germany, Japan and wherever Pig Latin is spoken.
 Plus sections on honesty, playing fair, sharing (books: Harry Otter), and a not always obvious inventory of considerate acts (being a good listener, respecting the elderly and helping neighbors untangle their ears).
-Then finally some words about teasing – “It’s worse than having a clam snap shut on your nose,” declares one of those otters, whereupon I let out a loud snort without much regard for who might have been listening, and rode that wave of hilarity right through the rabbit’s Do-Dee-Do song in the end.
+Then finally some words about teasing – “It’s worse than having a clam snap shut on your nose,” declares one of those otters, whereupon I let out a loud snort without much regard for who might have been listening, and wished for someone to sing the song with in the end.